naltamura/ExamGenius/README.md

         What is the meaning of life?
      ```

-3. Fill in the required fields for test generation.
+3. Fill in the required fields for assignment generation.
-4. Optionally, choose a date for the test.
+4. Optionally, choose a date for the assignment.
-5. Click the "Generate Tests" button.
+5. Click the "Generate assignments" button.

 Executable Version:

 For Windows users, an executable version (.exe) is available for convenient use without requiring Python installation.
-Download the latest release from the Releases section.
+Download the laassignment release from the Releases section.
 Requirements:

     Python 3.x